nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 * The event name must contain only alphanumeric characters.
 * The event date must be given in YYYY-MM-DD format.
 * The event time must be given in 24-hr format e.g., 0000 to 2359.

+* Managera cannot accept duplicate events.
+An event is considered duplicate if all of its attributes (name, date, time) are identical with those of an existing event.
+* If an event to be added shares identical attributes with an existing event, but one of them lacks a time, they are treated as two different events.
+(The new event will be added)
+* An event is not considered duplicate as long as one of its attributes is different.

 Example Usage:
 * `addEvent n/CS2100 Finals d/2021-11-20 t/0900` - Adds an Event "CS2100 Finals" on 20th November 2021 9:00am